marilynm1119/checkered-table-app-policy/README.md

 ## Functional Features
 We support recipe import from ANY website, picture or copy and pasted text.
 Cook with Chef Friends, checkout Trending Recipes, add Shared Recipes and more!
-> To delete your account, please reach out to me at the linked in url below.
+> To delete your account, go to your Settings tab and click Delete Account.
+This function will permanently delete your account and recipes.

 ## Copyright Holder's Place of Registration
 Kapolei, HI.
 Icons and illustrations provided by https://icons8.com.